Idiomatic Functional Programming

 • Hide types t in module types if users don’t need to see the details

-• Functional code has everything in the interface so it will make a more precice interface
+• Functional code has everything in the interface so it will make a more accurate interface

-• Or on the other hand perhaps you can have a simpler interface if it is imperative, e.g. fresh_name : () -> string making a different string each time called
+• This is not always good though: consider e.g. imperative fresh_name : () -> string making a different string each time called

 Have a focus of responsibility